SERG-Delft/oopp/assignments/git/instructions.md

     $ cd oopp-<netid>
     $ git init

+Double check that you have run `git init` in the right folder that contains your netid.
+The rest of this assignment assumes that you are running commands from within this directory.

+Run `git config -l` to see the complete Git configuration.
-If you have not set your name or email address globally yet or prefer to configure the information on a per-project basis, you can do that now.
+If you have not set your name or email address yet both can be conveniently set globally with two simple commands.
+Leave out the `--global` option if you prefer to configure the information on a per-project basis.

-    $ git config user.name "Your Full Name"
+    $ git config --global user.name "Your Full Name"
-	$ git config user.email "your-student-email-that-MUST-end-in@student.tudelft.nl"
+	$ git config --global user.email "your-student-email-that-MUST-end-in@student.tudelft.nl"

+Windows users should enable additional handling of newline characters in versioned files.
+In contrast to Linux and macOS, which only use a single *line-feed* character to indicate a line-break, Windows uses two characters: *line-feed* and *carriage-return* (think of old type writers!).

+It can quickly become annoying in projects that have contributors with different operating systems, when line-endings are constantly replaced on edit.
+It is the accepted default that the repository should only contain *line-feed*.
+Git can be configured to auto-correct the line-endings for you:

+    $ git config --global core.autocrlf true # use only on Windows!

+On non-Windows computers, you can set the same setting to `input`, to eliminate any *carriage-returns* that might have been accidentally introduced.

+    $ git config --global core.autocrlf input # use only on macOS/Linux

 At this point, you have a fully working local repository that you can use for versioning files in the `oopp-<netid>` directory.

+#### Adding Content

 The first content of your new repository will be a `README.md` file.
 Create the file and add some arbitray contents to it with a text editor of your choice or just do it from the commandline: